1. Log into your cPanel account.

 - In Directory: If you want to install this in a directory, for example example.com/directory, enter the directory name.
 Otherwise, leave this blank to install in your main domain example.com

-- Site Name: Enter the name of your website, such as “Mambo“.
+- Site Name: Enter the name of your website, such as “my first website“.

-- Table Prefix: You can leave this as it is.
+- Enable Multisite (WPMU): Leave this as it is.

 - Admin Password: Use a strong password.